Floquet theory and computational method for the optical absorption of laser-dressed solids: Introduction

-In this work, we develop the theory and computational approach needed to understand the Floquet engineering of optical absorption properties of realistic solids driven by monochromatic laser fields of arbitrary strength and frequency.
-To do so, we use the Floquet theory to treat the drive laser exactly and bypass the computational cost of numerically propagating the dynamics of laser-dressed materials.
+Here we develop the theory for the linear optical absorption of solids dressed with light of arbitrary frequency and intensity.
+The theory applies to crystalline solids with any band structure and dimensionality.
+We further develop the computational means to integrate such a theory with standard first-principle based electronic structure codes as needed to quantify such a response in realistic systems.
+We invoke Floquet theory\cite{Floquet1883, Shirley1965, Sambe1973} to exactly capture the effects of the driving laser while avoiding the computational cost of directly propagating the dynamics.
 In turn, the effects of the laser that probes the effective optical properties are captured to first order in perturbation theory.

-The resulting equations can be interfaced with both model and first-principle based descriptions of the electronic structure and is expected to be of general applicability in the Floquet engineering of materials.
+Floquet theory essentially maps the time-dependent Schr\"odinger equation for a periodically driven system into an eigenvalue problem for a Floquet Hamiltonian in an extended Hilbert space called Sambe space \cite{Sambe1973}.
+While, strictly speaking, Floquet theory only applies to periodically driven systems (such as that provided by continuous wave laser excitation), recent observations have demonstrated that the Floquet picture and physics remain valid even when the driving is done with pulsed light \cite{Wang2013,Wang2017,Aeschlimann2021,Park2022,Zhou2023} and, most recently, even with few-cycle laser pulses \cite{Lucchini2022, Ito2023} making the Floquet picture of general applicability.